epfl-ada/ada-2024-project-adapocalypse/README.md

 - [**Gender by name - UCI** :](https://archive.ics.uci.edu/dataset/591/gender+by+name)
   - provides a wide range of first names and associated gender
   - used to recover missing gender in the character_metadata.tsv file
-  - indirectly helps to analyze how gendered names correlate with character types
+  - indirectly helps to analyze how genders correlate with character types

 #### Data Handling
 - Data will be extracted and pre-processed for consistency and completeness.
-Missing or inconsistent data will be handled through resampling, deletion, or transformation.
+Missing or inconsistent data will be handled through resampling, deletion or transformation.
-- We will ensure the datasets are properly aligned for analysis by standardizing key features such as character names and movie metadata.
-Data wrangling techniques will be employed to merge the datasets, ensuring compatibility across sources.
+- Data wrangling techniques will be employed to merge the datasets and standardize it according to key features such as character names and movie metadata, ensuring compatibility across sources.

 ### Methods